3 Million NOTAMs Processed: What Affected Elements Reveal

 At one million, the useful question was how much NOTAM activity we could process and classify.
 At three million, the question moves closer to the operation itself: which runway, taxiway, service, procedure, airspace, or aid changed, and how often.

-The aim behind the analysis is simple: extract every single piece of operational data from every NOTAM and make it usable.
-In Affected Elements V2, that means the affected object, effect, identifier, schedule, conditions, exceptions, references, and applicability.
-A runway closure, fuel outage, CTR restriction, ILS degradation, or PPR carve-out can then be counted and compared instead of only read as prose.
+The aim behind the analysis is simple: make the operational signal inside NOTAMs easier to use.
+In Affected Elements V2, a runway closure, fuel outage, CTR restriction, ILS degradation, or PPR carve-out can be reviewed as an affected operational object instead of only read as prose.

 We started with the affected objects: taxiways, runways, airspace, approaches, lighting, navigation aids, services, aprons, and aerodromes.
 Then we asked what happened to each object: restricted, closed, unserviceable, hazardous, cautionary, or work in progress.